DPotoyan/Chem324/_sources/ch08/note01.md

-## The Born-Oppenheimer approximation
+## BO approximation

-Because nuclei are much heavier than electrons, the Schr\"odinger equation can be approximately separated into the nuclear and the electron parts.
+Because nuclei are much heavier than electrons, the Schrodinger equation can be approximately separated into the nuclear and the electron parts.
 Thus the electronic Schr\"odinger equation for a molecule can be solved separately at each fixed nuclear configuration.
 This is called the Born-Oppenheimer approximation.

 In the following, we will consider the simplest molecule $H_2^+$, which contains only one electron.
 This simple system will demonstrate the basic concepts in chemical bonding.
 The Schr\"odinger equation for H$_2^+$ is: